Western allies back UK over tanker seizure

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Iran´s seizure of a UK-flagged tanker in the Strait of Hormuz has further heightened tensions in the Gulf region after the US military claimed it had downed an Iranian drone.
+PARIS: Iran´s seizure of a UK-flagged tanker in the Strait of Hormuz has ramped up tensions in the Gulf region after the US military claimed it had downed an Iranian drone.

-Britain´s allies have called for the release of the vessel, warning of the danger of escalation.
+Britain and its Western allies have called for the release of the vessel, warning of the danger of escalation in the strategic waterway.

 US President Donald Trump said he would hold talks with Britain about the tanker´s seizure by Iran´s Revolutionary Guards.